-Kendall Jenner Attends Pot Party At Coachella, Reportedly Did Not Take A Single Puff Of Weed
+Kendall Jenner Attends Pot Party At Coachella And No, She Did Not Take A Single Puff Of Weed

 — Amanda (@Amanda_Barlow) April 4, 2017

 Kendall Jenner already expressed her disappointment about the unexpected outcome of her Pepsi project.
-In a recent report, it was revealed that the young supermodel is still not happy about the controversy and plans on “laying low” until everything cools down.
-It was also revealed that she has been seeking support from the Kardashian-Jenner clan, especially during the peak of the issue.
+In a recent report, it was revealed that the young supermodel is still not happy about the controversy and that she plans on “laying low” until everything cools down.
+It was also revealed that she has been seeking support from the Kardashian-Jenner clan especially during the peak of the issue.

 [Featured Image by Jamie McCarthy/Getty Images]